iamktothek/HTML-CV/README.md

-# HTML CV
+# Single Page Profile
- My CV in HTML / CSS
+ My profile in HTML / CSS
+ Hoping to add more once I finish learning CSS3.
+Want to add grids, more interactivity and scrolling features